alphagov/static/docs/moving-an-app-off-static.md

 end
 ```

+(Note: If you are moving the last application, it's worth considering whether this should now be the default
+in the component gem, and removing this configuration)

-You will also need to make sure that the js dependencies are included in our application.js,
+You will also need to make sure that the js dependencies are included in `application.js`,

 ```
 //= require govuk_publishing_components/dependencies